The-Ossuary/bookish-waffle/README.md

 ---

 # The Ossuary

-**The Ossuary** is an experimental Web3 game built on Ethereum.
-Enter a collaborative, occult-inspired ritual platform where every on-chain action is a “ritual” that creates, mutates, or destroys NFTs.
-Shape the living lore of a crypt-city—with art, sacrifice, and creativity—using smart contracts and $OSIEN tokens.
+**The Ossuary** is an experimental Web3 game—a collaborative, occult-inspired ritual platform where every on-chain action is a ritual that creates, mutates, or destroys NFTs.
+Shape the evolving lore of a crypt-city through art, sacrifice, and creativity using smart contracts and $OSIEN tokens.

 ---